 Hearing children read is still important but you may find your conversations shift to more discussions around the text to ensure they have fully understood what they have read.

 Within their handwriting, there is a greater emphasis on joining their letters.
 This speeds up their writing, to help support a quicker transference of their ideas to the page.

 In June of Year 4, the children will sit a government-led times table test.
 The expectation is that they have rapid recall of their times table facts up to 12 x 12.
 The test is computer-based and will allow the children 6 seconds to answer a multiplication question.
 The time limit is to ensure that children are recalling the fact rather than calculating it.
 A strong knowledge of times tables is vital in supporting their maths curriculum within Upper Key Stage 2 and beyond.

-Within the year, the children can experience a one-night stay away from home with their friends.
+Our biggest trip is the chance for the children to experience a one-night stay away from home with their friends.
 This is a great opportunity for them to develop their own independence.
-This is provisionally booked for May 2022.
+This is booked for May 2024 (Term 5).

 In Term 2, the children will be invited to a Christmas Forest School experience which will take place after school.
 We will ask for a small voluntary contribution towards the costs of the materials needed.